 Her latest book, Black Fish: Memoir of a Bad Luck Girl, chronicles the failed marriage between a Chinese woman and Korean man, both American-born but bound by old world traditions.
 Black Fish has been called “a work of dark enchantment, in which history, magic, and fate loom as large as character and desire,” and “a beautiful, cultural tapestry that keeps the reader riveted.”
 It was shortlisted for the 2010 Graywolf Nonfiction Prize.

-In addition, she’s the Editorial Coordinator for Reverb, where she also blogs about words and language.
+In addition, she’s the Managing Editor for Reverb Technologies, where she also blogs about words and language.
 She has an MS in Library Science from the Pratt Institute, an MA in Creative Writing from Boston University, where she was the fiction fellow, and a BA in English from Barnard College.